Jake and I are having a yard sale today from 9:00 to 3:00. It just turned 9:01.

 It’s my splendiferous collection of jeans, displayed lovingly on a large piece of cardboard, that’s paining me.
 I’ve spent the past two days trying to determine which of my many pairs I could bear to relinquish.
-My guiding principle was, ”If I’ll probably never fit into them again, they have to go.”
+My guiding principle was, “If chances are that I’ll never fit into them again, they go.”

 “Will I ever fit into these again?”
 Had Shakespeare understood women’s issues, he’d have jettisoned “To be or not to be. . .” for these very words.
 For what can be worse than discovering, one pair after another, that there’s no fucking way?

-As I try to tug yet another pair of old favorites past my knees, I tell myself, ”If I think like a thirty-five year old, live on kale and and tofu and ice my Achille’s tendon twelve times a day, these will fit again.”
+As I try to tug yet another pair of old favorites past my knees, I tell myself, “If I think like a thirty-five-year-old and live on kale and tofu, these will fit again.”

-For a moment, this seems like a real possibility.
+For a moment, this seems like a possibility.

 Then reality washes over me.

-Fighting tears, I call a friend. ”I was always in shape,” I burble.
+Fighting tears, I call a friend.
+“I was always in shape,” I burble.
 “I taught aerobics, kickboxed, was training for a marathon.
-Now I can’t even use the elliptical.”
-I blow my nose, put a hand to my forehead and wail, ”I’m beginning to look like my mother!”
+Now, with my Achille’s tendonitis, I can’t even use the elliptical.”
+I blow my nose, put a hand to my forehead and wail, “I’m beginning to look like my mother!”

-Eventually I quiet down, listen to reason, and agree to renew my vow: I’ll sell all the jeans that will never slip over my hips again, and even those I can get the zipper halfway up.
+Eventually I quiet down, listen to reason, and agree to renew my vow: I’ll sell all the jeans that will never slide over my hips again, including the ones I’m able to get the zipper halfway up.

 There’s just one rub.
 I’ve priced them at $5.00 apiece.

 Morning morphs into afternoon.
-Only one woman has expressed interest in the jeans, and after learning what I’m asking, she promptly lowered them back to the cardboard.
+Only one woman has expressed interest in the jeans, and after learning what I’m asking, she promptly lputs them back down.
 As people mill about, I scan the crowd for women with builds similar to mine.
 This one’s too hippy; that one’s too waifish; the rest are just too damn short.